HaotingZhou/HaotingZhou.github.io/_pages/about.md

 Ultimately, I aim to advance the development of **machine life** endowed with embodied intelligence, robustness, and energy efficiency, by drawing inspiration from the compact, adaptive, and efficient nature of insect brains.

-I am actively looking for research or graduate positions for **Fall 2026**, and would be grateful for any opportunity to contribute and learn 😀.
-You can find my CV here: [RENYUAN LIU](../assets/CV_RenyuanLiu.pdf).

 [GitHub](https://github.com/Ryannnice) / [WeChat](../images/WeChat.png) / [Instagram](https://www.instagram.com/ren_yvan/)